How Often Should A Ladder Be Inspected

 Hardware and Feet

 Check all bolts, screws, and rivets to ensure they’re tight and undamaged.
-Still, loose or corroded hardware can weaken the ladder’s structure over time.
-Think about it: replace them if they no longer grip securely.
+In practice, loose or corroded hardware can weaken the ladder’s structure over time.
+For feet, inspect rubber pads or metal shoes for wear, cracks, or missing pieces.
 Worn feet reduce traction and stability, especially on smooth surfaces.
-Which means for feet, inspect rubber pads or metal shoes for wear, cracks, or missing pieces.
+Day to day, replace them if they no longer grip securely.
 On extension ladders, verify that the rope or cable isn’t frayed and that the pulley system operates smoothly.

 Load Rating Verification

 Every ladder has a specified load capacity, typically labeled on its side.
 During inspections, confirm that the ladder hasn’t been altered in a way that reduces its rating, such as drilling additional holes or using non-approved accessories.
-If the ladder is used in environments with harsh chemicals or extreme temperatures, check for material degradation that might lower its safe working load.
+Think about it: if the ladder is used in environments with harsh chemicals or extreme temperatures, check for material degradation that might lower its safe working load.
 When in doubt, consult the manufacturer’s guidelines or a certified inspector.

 Documentation and Record-Keeping

 Keeping records of inspections helps track a ladder’s condition over time and ensures accountability.
 Note the date, inspector’s name, and findings during each check.
-Which means for annual inspections, document any repairs or replacements made.
+Still, for annual inspections, document any repairs or replacements made.
 This paper trail is especially important in workplaces where safety regulations require proof of compliance.

 When to Repair or Replace

 Minor issues like tightening bolts or replacing feet can often be addressed on-site.
-Even so, significant damage—such as bent side rails, cracked rungs, or compromised locking mechanisms—warrants professional repair or replacement.
-Which means never attempt to fix structural damage yourself unless you’re trained and authorized.
+Still, significant damage—such as bent side rails, cracked rungs, or compromised locking mechanisms—warrants professional repair or replacement.
+Never attempt to fix structural damage yourself unless you’re trained and authorized.
 A damaged ladder is a liability; replacing it is always safer than risking a fall.

 Conclusion

 Regular ladder inspections are a cornerstone of workplace and home safety.
-Worth adding: a systematic approach to evaluating visual wear, structural integrity, and hardware ensures your ladder remains reliable.
-Remember, a few minutes of careful inspection can prevent serious injuries or costly incidents.
-By adhering to daily, weekly, and annual check schedules—and responding promptly to unexpected damage—you can catch potential hazards before they lead to accidents.
+A systematic approach to evaluating visual wear, structural integrity, and hardware ensures your ladder remains reliable.
+In practice, by adhering to daily, weekly, and annual check schedules—and responding promptly to unexpected damage—you can catch potential hazards before they lead to accidents.
+Practically speaking, remember, a few minutes of careful inspection can prevent serious injuries or costly incidents.
 Prioritize safety by making inspections a non-negotiable part of ladder ownership and use.

 Consider the work environment when selecting a ladder.
 For electrical tasks, choose non‑conductive fiberglass models; for uneven terrain, opt for ladders with adjustable leg levelers or wide‑base stabilizers.
 When using accessories such as ladder jacks, platforms, or tool trays, confirm that they are compatible with the ladder’s load rating and that they are installed according to the manufacturer’s instructions.